ParadigmTest/CryptographyAssignment/AppliedCryptography/Hacking/Readme.txt

 This shall add the new user with username and password to our database

-We can run the following also in Postman with the same JSOn body to authenticate user, and make sue that the database recognises and validates the user http://127.0.0.1:5000/authenticate
+We can run the following also in Postman with the same JSON body to authenticate user, and make sure that the database recognises and validates the user http://127.0.0.1:5000/authenticate

 In terminal of our running server (where we executed mersenneT.py) we shall see this: